 Cloudera Manager Installation and Setup

-Install Cloudera Manager, install Cloudera Manager agents and daemons, add Cloudera Management service, enable TLS, and finally configure clusters to use Kerberos.
+Install Cloudera Manager, install Cloudera Manager agent and daemons, add Cloudera Management service, enable TLS, and finally configure clusters to use Kerberos.

 - Prepare to install and configure the Cloudera Manager packages.
 For more information, see Configuring Repository.
 Do this if you have not done it already.
 Confirm that the repo is set up.